SrtHero278/scriptless-polymod/README.md

 This is a copy pasted repository of [polymod](https://github.com/larsiusprime/polymod).
 A respository made as a modding framework for the language, [Haxe](https://github.com/HaxeFoundation/haxe).
 The reason this exists is because over at [Test Engine](https://github.com/504brandon/Test-Engine-V1---FNF), polymod kept on overriding [YoshiCrafter29](https://github.com/YoshiCrafter29)'s hscript fork with the regular one.
+This has now been renamed to `scriptless-polymod` because now we have [RG Engine.](https://github.com/504brandon/FNF-RGS-ENGINE)

 ![](./logo.png)